MeYaKo98/Web-Calculator/README.md

 # Web-Calculator
-A simple calculator build using HTML,CSS and JS
+A simple calculator build using HTML, CSS and JS